 The TSF shall perform message authentication code generation in accordance with a specified cryptographic algorithm CMAC using AES and cryptographic key sizes 128 bits, 256 bits that meet the following: FIPS 197 and NIST SP 800-38B.

 1.4 Technical assistance

-For assistance or clarification on information in this document, submit a case to Qualcomm Technologies, Inc. (QTI) at https://createpoint.qti.qualcomm.com/.
+For assistance or clarification on information in this document, open a technical support case at https://support.gualcomm.com/.